 For this fourth and final week, it’s time to lean on our old standby: promotion.

 After all, you’ve shared lots of valuable info with your subscribers all month long – you’ve earned a chance to share something that helps benefit your business now.
 Grab a new product, a good affiliate blog post, or something else that will move the needle on your bottom line to finish March out strong, and share it with your subscribers with a strong call to action.

 You could of course choose to promote some other week this month, but as the other weeks are pretty timely in the themes and topics I suggested, I’d just stick to this plan and call it good… or use one of these back-ups…

 Since March has 31 days, you might need to send a 5th email, depending on which day of the week you send your newsletter.
 Here are a few extra ideas:

-- March is also National Nutrition Month, which works well for you food, health, and fitness bloggers.
+March is also National Nutrition Month, which works well for those of you in the food, health, and fitness niches.

 Surely that’s enough to inspire you to put together four (or maybe five) emails this month.
 Have any other questions about coming up with March newsletter ideas?
 Let me know in the comments below!